Skip to Main Content

 • your use qualifies as fair use

-When in doubt, link out.
+When in doubt, link it out.

 Permalinks

 A persistent link, or permalink, is a permanent URL to a journal or article within a database, or electronic resource.
 The link is static and unchanging unlike the link from your internet browser.
-The permalink will continue to take students to the full-text article in the library database, unless the library has not renewed the database subscription.
-If this occurs, contact the library Acquisitions Department for further information.

 To ensure access for off-campus users, all permalinks should include the library's proxy URL in the first segment of the link: